 C-QUR Surgical Hernia Mesh Lawsuit

-C-QUR hernia mesh is manufactured by Atrium Medical.
-It is comprised of a unique fish-oil based coating which has been linked to high rates of infection.
-In addition, C-QUR products have also resulted in serious side effects and complications similar to other troublesome products.
+C-QUR hernia mesh, manufactured by Atrium Medical, is constructed of a unique fish-oil based coating which has been linked to high rates of infection.
+In addition, C-QUR products have also resulted in serious side effects and complications similar to other troublesome surgical mesh products.

 Products that may be involved in C-QUR lawsuits include: